 It is reasonable that a person would like to be parked somewhere to rest where they can use a bathroom, have a shower and not have a crime committed against them.
 Truck drivers are human beings and they have the same bodily needs as everyone else.
 They are often not making truck parking decisions based on a vast array of leisurely choices.

-On page 7, the National Association of Truck Stop Owners (NATSO), a $35 Billion dollar lobby organization according to the 2000 report that represents the travel plaza industry disagreed with the 1999 FHWA truck parking study findings.
-In a NATSO party submission a remark was made that “…private truck stops could meet parking demands, if truck drivers planned their trips better…”.
+On page 7 of a 2000 report, the National Association of Truck Stop Owners (NATSO), a $35 Billion dollar lobby organization that represents the travel plaza industry disagreed with the 1999 FHWA truck parking study findings.
+NATSO remarks state “…private truck stops could meet parking demands, if truck drivers planned their trips better…”.
 (National Transportation Safety Board, 2000)

 This statement is really the nutshell of the truck parking problem.
 The truck stop industry lobby group seems uninterested in the end users they are to serve.
 Truck drivers are not on a family road trip.
 They are not in charge of the scheduling of when their trailer will load or unload.
-This has been clearly established time and again in truck parking shortage reports, yet the very organization that represents the place where trucks “often” go to park does not seem to know the nature of the trucking business.
+This has been clearly established time and again in truck parking shortage reports, yet the very organization that represents the place where trucks “often” go to park does not seem to understand the very essence of the “Just in Time” (JIT) business model in trucking.

 It is noteworthy to understand that NATSO is against privatization of rest areas.
 They continue to fight progress by lobbying to prevent competition with a 50 year old argument that rest area privatization will harm small businesses.
 I understand that NATSO is fighting for corporate truck stop giants to prevent competition but let’s look at the facts.
 It takes a great deal of wasted time for a truck driver to exit an interstate, wrangle local traffic and struggle to get into the parking lot, find a place to park the truck, only to go to the bathroom and grab a bite to eat.This could be more efficiently handled in a privatized rest area and there is no reason that a small business or small satellite franchise business could not bid for a rest area location, including those who are represented by NATSO.